 Noise induced hearing loss in Great Britain

-Male / Female split of new claims for work-related deafness from 2009 to 2018
+Male / Female split of new cases for occupational deafness from 2012 to 2021

-- Over the last ten years, just five of the 1,235 claims were from women.
+- Over the last ten years, five of the 810 cases were female.

 - Differences are likely to reflect smaller numbers of women having worked in jobs that meet the eligibility criteria for this condition.